josh-wong/bitcoin-cash-node-on-raspberry-pi/docs/installation-and-setup/02_bchn-setup.md

 Now that we've extracted the Bitcoin Cash Node package, let's run the software and start downloading the blockchain transactions to our node.

+> **Note**
+>
-> **Note:** Downloading all the transactions in the blockchain will take a while.
+> Downloading all the transactions in the blockchain will take a while.
 You may want to start the Bitcoin Cash Node software a couple hours before going to bed, as you may experience a slow Internet connection.

 To start the Bitcoin Cash Node software, run the following command in **Terminal**.
 Be sure to replace **<VERSION-NUMBER-DOWNLOADED\>** with the version number that matches the package we downloaded.